cubic2008/git-test/README.md

 ## Introduction

-This repository is for git testing
+This repository is for git testing.

+There are two item groups in the repository: garden and food.